Drake equation: In popular culture

-Regarding Roddenberry's fictional version of the equation, Drake himself commented that a number raised to the first power is just the number itself.
+Regarding this fictional version of the equation, Drake himself commented that a number raised to the first power is just the number itself.

 A commemorative plate on NASA's Europa Clipper mission, which launched October 14, 2024, features a poem by the U.S. Poet Laureate Ada Limón, waveforms of the word 'water' in 103 languages, a schematic of the water hole, the Drake equation, and a portrait of planetary scientist Ron Greeley on it.